-- 1)the construction, maintenance and operation of a convention or visitor center; - 2)facilities and personnel for the registration of convention delegates; - 3)advertising and promotional programs to attract tourists; - 4) encouragement and promotion of the arts; Must be a viable art form (examples include instrumental and vocal music, dance drama, folk art, creative writing, architecture, design and allied fields, painting, sculpture, photography, graphic and craft arts, motion pictures, radio, television, tape and sound recording) - 5) historical restoration and preservation projects; - 6) advertising to encourage tourists to visit historic sites and museums; Advertising, solicitation and promotions that attract tourist and convention delegates to Junction.
-NOTE: Legitimate media must be used in advance of the event.(examples include direct mail, postage, newspapers, magazines, radio, television, billboards, newsletters, social media, brochures and other collateral material) - 8) certain transportation systems serving tourists and hotel guests; - 9) and, for certain cities, sporting events for which the majority of participants come from out of town; qualifying sports facilities that routinely host regional or national tournaments; and coliseums or multiuse facilities.
+- 1) the construction, maintenance and operation of a convention or visitor center; - 2) facilities and personnel for the registration of convention delegates; - 3) advertising and promotional programs to attract tourists; - 4) encouragement and promotion of the arts; Must be a viable art form (examples include instrumental and vocal music, dance drama, folk art, creative writing, architecture, design and allied fields, painting, sculpture, photography, graphic and craft arts, motion pictures, radio, television, tape and sound recording) - 5) historical restoration and preservation projects; - 6) advertising to encourage tourists to visit historic sites and museums; Advertising, solicitation and promotions that attract tourist and convention delegates to Junction.
+NOTE: Legitimate media must be used in advance of the event.(examples include direct mail, postage, newspapers, magazines, radio, television, billboards, newsletters, social media, brochures and other collateral material) - 7) signage directing the public to sights and attractions frequently visited by tourists; - 8) certain transportation systems serving tourists and hotel guests; - 9) and, for certain cities, sporting events for which the majority of participants come from out of town; qualifying sports facilities that routinely host regional or national tournaments; and coliseums or multiuse facilities.